Vision Zero

 How Do We Get to Zero?

-Through a Safe Streets for All (SS4A) grant received from the U.S. Department of Transportation, the City is conducting a comprehensive evaluation of the existing road network to develop a strategic, effective and actionable safety action plan that provides the tools to achieve Vision Zero.
+Through a Safe Streets for All (SS4A) grant received from the U.S. Department of Transportation, the City conducted a comprehensive evaluation of the existing road network and developed a strategic, effective and actionable safety action plan that provides the tools to achieve Vision Zero.

 This Plan is crucial to acting on the City's commitment to the elimination of fatalities and serious injuries from across the transportation system to create safe, equitable and sustainable mobility for all.
 Ultimately, this plan will help the City identify projects, policies, programs and strategies to make Vision Zero a routine part of City operations across all departments.